-- estimate changes in carbon stocks due to post-disturbance decay and removals; - demonstrate that, where practicable, efforts have been made to rehabilitate the affected lands; - identify cases in which land-use change has occurred after a natural disturbance; - estimate the amount of carbon stock that has been removed in salvage logging; and - identify lands where the natural disturbance is followed by another disturbance event, in order to avoid double-counting.
+- estimate changes in carbon stocks due to post-disturbance decay and removals; - demonstrate, that where practicable, efforts have been made to rehabilitate affected lands; - identify cases where land-use change has occurred after a natural disturbance; - estimate the amount of removed carbon stock in salvage logging; and - identify lands where the natural disturbance is followed by another disturbance event to avoid doublecounting.

-Monitoring natural disturbances and compiling the associated data on these lands including the disturbance type, size and location is required in order to provide consistent time series information about the affected area.
-The methods used in the post-disturbance monitoring of affected areas should be consistent within those used to monitor forestry activities in general; i.e. the underlying assumptions and estimation methods should be in common and activity data estimates should be consistent even if supplementary data are gathered from different sources, e.g. greater use of remote sensing for disturbance monitoring.
+Monitoring of natural disturbances and compilation of associated data on these lands including the disturbance type, size and location is required to provide consistent time series information about the affected area.
+The methods used in the post-disturbance monitoring of affected areas should be consistent within those to monitor forestry activities in general; i.e. the underlying assumptions and estimation methods should be in common and activity data estimates should be consistent even if supplementary data are gathered from different sources, e.g. greater use of remote sensing for disturbance monitoring.

-If land-use change occurs on lands affected by natural disturbances, and on which emissions were previously excluded from accounting, it is good practice to account for this land as being subject to deforestation in the year the land was subject to the natural disturbance.
-This results in all emissions caused by the natural disturbance and land-use change being accounted for under Deforestation.
+If land-use change occurs on lands affected by natural disturbances and on which emissions were previously excluded from accounting it is good practice to account for this land as being subject to deforestation in the year the land was subject to natural disturbance.
+This results in all emissions due to the natural disturbance and land-use change being accounted for under Deforestation.